zptr1/stck/IDEAS.md

 ```
 [ "Hello, World!\n" puts ]
 ```
-The code inside of quotes would not get executed immediately, but an address of the quote will be pushed on top of the stack instead, which then can be used for the `call` intrinsic to execute the quote.
+The code inside of quotes would not get executed immediately, but an address of the quote will be pushed on top of the stack instead, which can then be used with the `call` intrinsic to run the code inside of the quote.
 For example,
 ```
 [ 123 print ]
 dup call